Committees

 Viral infection during pregnancy

-The joint commission "Viral Infection in Pregnancy" of the DVV and GfV contributes virological expertise to the preparation and revision of guidelines that touch on viral infections in pregnancy.
-It prepares statements on legislative procedures and represents virological expertise in the Committee on Maternity Protection, in particular in sub-committee II (material hazards) and the working group "Biological substances" located there.
+The joint DVV and GfV commission "Viral infections in pregnancy" contributes virological expertise to the creation and revision of guidelines relating to viral infections in pregnancy.
+It draws up statements on legislative procedures and represents virological expertise in the Maternity Protection Committee, in particular in Subcommittee II (Substance Hazards) and the "Biological Substances" working group based there.

 Chair